zanesterling/rts/LOG.md

 ## 2024-02-19
 Today I'll make some obstacles, and have the units bump into them.

+---

+I've got the map rendering, but no collision yet.
+I just found a bug: the unit selection doesn't work right if your camera is offset.
+Must fix!
+Probably I should introduce separate world / camera / screen coords, and have explicit transforms between them.

 ## 2024-02-18
 Today I want to swap out the rendering of units to use sprites from the sprite sheet.